Trusted WordPress tutorials, when you need them most.

 Adding Line Spacing Using a Plugin

-If you want to make style changes to your theme without having to learn code, using a plugin like CSS Hero is the best way to do that.
+If you want to make style changes to your theme without having to learn code, using a plugin like CSS Hero is a great way to do that.
+This is because the plugin is trusted by over 100,000 websites for its intuitive visual editor.

 Add paragraph spacing in WordPress with CSS Hero